+Conclusions on Impact of DA2GC GS on Satellite receivers

+Calculations provide a rough demonstration that DA2GC on-board receivers will experience quite high levels of blocking or interference from Earth stations emissions:

+- The blocking threshold (-43 dBm) can be exceeded by up to 53 dB during periods from 2 to 12s.
+One could expect that the maximum level at 10 dBm could be destructive to DA2GC receivers.

+- The interference threshold (-105 dBm/10 MHz) can be exceeded by up to 75 dB during periods from 13s to more than a minute.

+These calculations are worst case but they tend to demonstrate that DA2GC “uplinks“ operated in the 2010-2025 MHz band are not compatible with Space services uplink in the 2025-2110 MHz band.

+Therefore it is concluded that an inversion of the DA2GC transmission direction could improve the situation (i.e. the DA2GC forward link (ground-to-air) in the band 1900-1920 MHz).

-sharing scenarios for the band 2400 – 2483.5 MHz
+Compatibility and sharing scenarios for the band 2400 – 2483.5 MHz

-The band 2400 – 2483.5 MHz is heavily used by RLAN, Bluetooth, Zigbee and other applications.
-The relevant technical characteristics and protection criteria for the compatibility studies are given in Table 5.1.
-An overview of SRD applications is attached to the Table.
+The band 2400 – 2483.5 MHz is heavily used by RLAN, Bluetooth, Zigbee and other applications..
 According to ERC/REC 25-10 the band is also used by Cordless cameras, portable video links and mobile video links airborne and vehicular.
 Technical parameters can be found in ERC/REP 038.
 ECC Report 2 gives information about the spectrum use and future requirements of these systems.

-Figure 15 depicts the sharing scenarios in the band 2400 – 2483.5 MHz in both interference directions when assuming TDD mode of the DA2GC system.
+Figure 20 depicts the sharing scenarios in the band 2400 – 2483.5 MHz in both interference directions when assuming TDD mode of the DA2GC system.